FE and VET Funding

 Once you have applied, we will work with you to perform financial due diligence checks.
 We are working hard to ensure the administrative burden of the Turing Scheme is kept as low as possible and we will work with you throughout the process.

-Under the Turing Scheme, UK organisations with successful applications will receive funding towards delivering placements and exchanges.
-This will include providing participants with grants to help cover travel expenses and costs of living and administrative funding for delivering the projects.
-The rates provided will be broadly in line with what was on offer under Erasmus+.
+Under the Turing Scheme, UK organisations with successful applications receive funding towards delivering placements and exchanges.
+This includes providing participants with grants to help cover travel expenses and costs of living and administrative funding for delivering the projects.

-An initial outline of what will be available has been provided below.
-Further guidance regarding eligibility for specific elements of funding and a comprehensive list of destination country/territory groupings for cost of living will be published shortly.
+An initial outline of what is available has been provided below.
+Further guidance regarding eligibility for specific elements of funding and a comprehensive list of destination country/territory groupings for cost of living can be viewed in the programme guide.

 Organisational support will be made available and covers the costs directly linked to the administration and implementation of a placement.
 Under each project, £315 will be provided per participant for the first 100 participants.
 From the 101st participant onwards, £180 will be provided per participant.